Biden courts Hill leaders, but GOP won't budge on big deal

 The gathering brought together Biden’s top Democratic allies — House Speaker Nancy Pelosi of California and Senate Majority Leader Chuck Schumer of New York — as well as McConnell and House Republican leader Kevin McCarthy of California.
 Vice President Kamala Harris sat next to Biden.

 While it was the first such meeting of Biden’s presidency, the setting was a familiar White House scene of powerful party leaders, who can make or break an administration’s legislative agenda, formally arrayed around the president.
-The mood can be seen as friendly or tense.
+The mood overall was described as not antagonistic, according to a person familiar with the private meeting who spoke on condition of anonymity to discuss it.
 The last such encounter ended with Pelosi standing to confront then-President Donald Trump.

 Schumer told reporters back on Capitol Hill that it was a “good meeting” and that the two sides would “try hard” to work together.